hiteshpakhan/ztm_webdevelopment/L- React.js, React Hooks, Redux - Part 01/b-/understand_one.md

 1> by function     (most use is the by function component) 2> and by class

-* example of the component by function the function App() inside the App.js is the example of the component by function
+* the function App() inside the App.js is the best example of the component by function